 Karen Poppy, Poetry, California, USA

 Jagoda Zwiernik, Digital Art and Sculpture, Scotland, United Kingdom

 * winners of our “Empowered” contests

 You can review our submission guidelines here.
-Submissions are now open for “Empowered,” our thirteenth issue.
+Submissions are now open for “Intersections,” our fourteenth issue.

 Synchronicity is a term coined by Carl Jung that refers to “the simultaneous occurrence of events which appear significantly related but have no discernible causal connection.”
 This makes our focus eclectic, but we do have subjects that we favor:

 The arts and creativity, the intersection of art and science, nature, social justice (pro feminism, pro GLBTQIA, pro Black Lives Matter and support for any opportunity to promote equality and respect across the lines of gender, ethnicity, culture, religion and economic status), mythology and storytelling, imagination and fantasy, dreams and their imagery, and personal and collaborative expression.